tckoanh/Multi-modality-Decision-Tree/content/Introduction.md

 ---

 # Introduction to Decision Tree

-In this chapter, we learn about what exactly us a tree structure and how a Decision Tree is used for Classification and Regression tasks.
+![alt text](figures/tree_structure.png)

+## What is a Decision Tree?
+A decision tree is a machine learning model that helps make decisions by asking a series of simple questions.

+It learns from examples that already have answers, and then uses those patterns to make predictions on new data.

 ## Structure of a Tree
 A tree data structure, much like a real tree, grows from a root node and expands into multiple branches, with leaves at the ends.
 - The root, unlike in nature, is positioned at the top and is considered an internal node.
-- Internal nodes (branches) have both incoming and outgoing edges, while external nodes (leaves) only have incoming edges.
+- Branches (internal nodes) have both incoming and outgoing edges, while leaves (external nodes) only have incoming edges.

-![alt text](figures/tree_structure.png)
+- Any two nodes connected by an edge have a parent–child relationship, with the edge pointing from the parent to the child.
+- Nodes that share the same parent are called siblings.

-## What is a Decision Tree?
+## How Decision Trees Work
-Decision Tree is a Supervised Learning model, the model learns through a dataset of data with labels, and it slowly builds a hierarchy structure based on those inputs to help you reach a decision
+Think of it like a guessing game:

+Each branch asks a yes/no (or simple) question
+Each answer takes you down a different path
+You keep going until you reach a final answer at a leaf

+## How to pick the smartest question for each branch?